 - You, possibly thanks to recent scenarios, want ambushers and lots of them.
 The Gatorman Husk and Paingiver Bloodrunners are particularly good - and when you include Farrow Commandos, the Bog Trog Ambushers, and even the Bog Trog Trawler you have more ambush possible than any other theme in the game.

 That's a lot.
 You've an incredibly flexible theme force, approaching the flexibility of the entire Minions faction taken out of theme while getting theme force benefits.
-And the most expensive requisition, the Basilisk Krea is not only seven points but goes well into literally any battle group.
+And the most expensive requisition, the Basilisk Krea and Terrorizer not only seven points but goes well into literally any battle group.
 The Agonizer and a pair of Paingiver Task Masters are both six points and at least one of them will play well in almost any list.
-And with Aptimus Marketh at five you should just about never have fewer than 18 free points.
+And with Aptimus Marketh at five you should just about never have fewer than 18 free points and normally 20.

 Sacrificial Pawn for Paingivers isn't very good.
 I mean, it's good for the Paingivers sure, but it's not great when compared to benefits that some other themes get.
 And after all, do you want Paingivers in your list?
 (Other than Beast Handlers of course - and on the offchance you want to use either a Morghoul or Xekaar).
 Do you want them hanging out next to Minions?